Wireless Networking Standards

 AP should be configured and managed centrally through a wireless LAN controller known as Lightweight access point architecture (LAP).
 It ensures that the wireless network as a whole can be monitored and controlled.
 It also allows for easier roll out of updates and protocols for network management staff.

 Schools should ideally deploy wireless solutions on an enterprise basis.
 They should also ensure that Education Technology Support Partners understand the wireless needs of educational environments rather than environments more suited to small businesses.

 Wherever schools have concerns or doubts about solution design, they should refer to their local authority for guidance and support.

 Access Points must be sensibly located in learning areas - more will be needed in places with larger numbers of use.

-An onsite wireless survey, conducted with your IT support partner, should be used to determine the optimal number of APs for your school.
+An onsite wireless survey, conducted with your Education Technology Support Partner, should be used to determine the optimal number of APs for your school.

 All AP should be installed and mounted in accordance with the manufacturer’s recommendations and accessible to support teams.

 Many problems can interfere with wireless networking, including signals being blocked by materials used in the fabric of the building.
 As well as passive signal interference, there are also natural sources of ambient active interference from electrical equipment that generate Radio Frequency (RF) noise.
 Therefore, before installing wireless networking, it is important that the building is suitably surveyed to identify and mitigate potential issues which could affect the wireless service in that building.